 Visit the Manatee Sanctuary at Cuero y Salado Wildlife Refuge

 Cuero y Salado Wildlife Refuge is one of the first protected areas within Honduras.
-Located west of La Ceiba, within the municipalities of El Porvenir, San Francisco and La Masica.
+It is west of La Ceiba, within the municipalities of El Porvenir, San Francisco and La Masica.
 Access is through the community of La Union, which is part of the municipality of El Porvenir.

 Getting there is relatively easy.
 You can go to the bus terminal in La Ceiba at the San Jose Market and take a bus to La Union.
 The trip should take less than an hour.
 If you are driving your own car, and coming from La Ceiba, then take the CA13 highway towards the west.
 At approximately km 168 you will see a paved detour to your right, just before you reach the Rio Perla Bridge.
 Take a right here and continue down the road until you cross some railroad tracks.
 Park your car there.
 Then buy your tickets for the train that will take you into the refuge.
 The earlier you are there, the better.
 A trip to Cuero y Salado is always a great experience!